C3PablO/pablo-romero-jaren-site/_posts/en/electrolux_ds.md

 <br/>
 My efforts have been particularly concentrated on:

-- Creating high quality UI components and design assets.
+- Designing and developing high quality UI components and design assets.
-- Reducing complexity and streamlining design processes both for the design system and its audience.
+- Automating, streamlining, and reducing complexity in processes.
-- Providing documentation for different aspects of the system.
+- Providing design system documentation and training.
-- Working closely with designers and developers to ensure the best alignment possible between graphics and code.
+- Building bridges between design and engineering.
-- Providing an optimal and accessible experience for the end user.
+- Ensuring a rich and accessible experience for the end user.

 <br/>